 - Monitor the international distress channel on VHF chs.16 and 70.

 - Report any incidents or emergencies to HM Coastguard and/or Police or Ambulance Service, as appropriate.

 - Co-operate with HM Coastguard and other Search and Rescue organisations when requested.

 - Monitor local weather conditions and when requested give local weather reports.
 (Not weather forecasts.)

 - Assist the general public and relevant authorities where possible.

 Sheringham Coastwatch is totally self-financing.
-As well as collecting donations in a box at the Station we undertake a number of collections at local supermarkets.
-We also receive some donations directly from people who think our work is important and who want to support us.
+As well as collecting donations in a box at the Station they undertake a number of collections at local supermarkets.
+Some donations are received directly from individuals who wish to support the charity.

 As a charity, the Trustees are responsible for ensuring that the organisation is run effectively and efficiently.
 The Trustees include representatives elected by the membership as a whole.

 Our Station Manager and his two deputies run the station on a day to day basis.

 As well as an AGM, there are 4 meetings a year at which members get together and may raise and discuss any issue that relates to Sheringham Coastwatch.